-Convenience is important so we offer Bone Density exams and can often accommodate same-day exams and flexible scheduled appointments.
+Convenience is important so we offer Bone Density exams in Augusta, GA and can often accommodate same-day exams and flexible scheduled appointments.

 What is a Bone Density exam?